oxagast/Franklin/README.md

 When debugging you can run the `call_gpt3.sh` script like: `./call_gpt3.sh "print me a test message" yournick`, as it does not necessarily need to be called from within irssi to work.

+If you get an error from jq it means that it got something back from the api that it didn't expect, probably due to a bad API key or excessive server load.

 *Authors*